OmniFlux Programming Language Reference Manual ๐

 - JSON Utilities:

 jsonparse(str)/jsondecode(str): Parses a JSON string and returns the resulting object or array.
-Returnsnullif the string is not valid JSON. (jsondecodeis an alias β choose whichever reads more naturally alongsidejsonencode.)var data = jsondecode(fileread("settings.json")) print(data.name)jsonencode(val, pretty?): Serializes an object or array into a JSON string.
+Returnsnullif the string is not valid JSON. (jsondecodeis an alias โ choose whichever reads more naturally alongsidejsonencode.)var data = jsondecode(fileread("settings.json")) print(data.name)jsonencode(val, pretty?): Serializes an object or array into a JSON string.
 The optionalprettyparameter (defaultfalse) formats the output with indentation when set totrue.filewrite("settings.json", jsonencode(data, true))

 - Template Engine: HTML template rendering and layout generation:

-template(source, context): Parses, compiles, and renders an HTML template.
+of-targetSPA interceptors, see TemplateEngine.md)template(source, context): Parses, compiles, and renders an HTML template.
 Automatically detects ifsourceis a file path (loading it from disk) or a raw HTML string.
 Supports:- Dynamic Expressions:

-{{ user.name }} - Control Flow:
+{{ variable }}or{{ user.name }} - Control Flow Directives:

-@if (cond) { ... @else { ... @}and@for (item of list) { ... @} - Static Inclusions:
+@if (cond) { ... },@else if (cond2) { ... },@else { ... },@for (item of list) { ... }, and@} - Static Inclusions:

-</body>to intercept links and forms withof-target="selector", enabling flicker-free SPA updates and server-driven script execution.
+of-target): Automatically injects a lightweight client-side script before</body>to intercept links and forms withof-target="selector", enabling flicker-free SPA updates and server-driven script execution.

 - Dynamic Expressions: